BitcoinDesign/Guide/guide/getting-started/hardware.md

 Editor's notes

 This page provides an overview of the different types of hardware that interact with the bitcoin network.
+It is only a top-level summary.
+An idea for future expansion would be create sub-pages to more thoroughly discuss each hardware type.

 -->